Analysis Likely

 Missions and Activities

-Imagine a heist you’ve been planning for hours.
-You’ve got your plan, your getaway car, your escape route.
+Imagine a heist planned for hours.
+You have your route, your getaway car, your escape.
 Then a tropical storm hits.
-Your escape route is flooded.
-The planned helicopter can’t take off.
-You have to improvise.
-Weather as an unpredictable variable in missions is the kind of mechanic that turns a good mission into a legendary story you tell your friends.
+The escape route is flooded.
+The helicopter can’t take off.
+You improvise.
+Weather as an unpredictable variable in missions is the kind of mechanic that turns a competent heist into a story worth retelling.

 The Open-World Ecosystem

-• Animals change behavior before a storm (just like in real nature)
+• Animals change behavior before a storm, much as they do in real nature

-• NPCs prepare: stores closing, traffic jams from evacuees, people boarding up their windows
+• NPCs prepare: stores closing, evacuation traffic, people boarding up windows

 What Red Dead Redemption 2 Taught Us

-You can’t discuss weather at Rockstar without mentioning RDR2.
-That game laid the foundation for what we expect in GTA 6:
+You can’t discuss Rockstar and weather without mentioning RDR2.
+That game laid the foundation for what feels achievable in GTA 6:

 ElementRDR2GTA 6 (estimated)